datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 ![Discard draft](images/02_gmail/02_google_gmail_06.png)

 Note that you can send an email to multiple people by entering all the emails one after another in from of To.
-Or you could add them in the Cc or Bcc fileds.
+Or you could add them in the Cc or Bcc fields.
 If you enter an email in the Bcc filed, they won't see other emails that are also in the Bcc field.

 ![Cc and Bcc](images/02_gmail/02_google_gmail_07.png)